Glencoe Skye and Torridon – Scottish Highlands Highlands Photo Tour

 Glencoe Skye and Torridon – Destination summary

 This years Grand Tour explores three of the West Highlands most visually dramatic locations; Glencoe, the Isle of Skye and the mountains and lochs of Torridon with all points in-between.

-You’ll also travel up through the Great Glen below Ben Nevis and explore Glen Nevis on foot before travelling the western shore of Loch Ness to back to Inverness.
+You’ll also travel up through the Great Glen to Fort Augustus travelling up the eastern shore of Loch Ness, back to Inverness on the final day.

-You’ll be accompanied by myself, an award winning pro photographer and seasoned guide all the way and I’ll be assisting you by providing insights into each location and offering support throughout the week.
+You’ll be accompanied by myself, an award winning pro photographer and seasoned guide all the way.
+I’ll be assisting you, providing insights into each location and offering support throughout the week.
 We’ve plenty hours of daylight in August with the sun setting around 20:30hrs each evening which gives us loads of time to get to each location and explore throughout the day.

-With a small group, a local owner / guide, operating in Scotland since 2009 with buckets of local knowledge you’re not going to miss out on anything during your time.
+With a small group and a local guide operating in Scotland since 2009 you’re guaranteed not to miss out on anything during your time.
 The photo tour features world class locations plus some hidden ones in and around Glencoe, Skye or Torridon.